doriantaylor/rb-forget-passwords/README.md

 ## Usage

-To start using ForgetPasswords, we'll assume you have done the necessary setup on the server (below), as well as all the necessary setup for an address to send e-mail from.
+To start using Forget Passwords, we'll assume you have done the necessary setup on the server (below), as well as all the necessary setup for an address to send e-mail from.
 After that, we'll need a database (this example uses PostgreSQL; you can of course skip this step for SQLite):

     $ createdb forgetpw